Purpose

 Research Summary

-We found that name mispronunciation causes exclusion and pressure, impacting cultural identity, especially for Gen Z international students.
+We found that name mispronunciation can cause exclusion and pressure.
+It can impact cultural identity, especially for Gen Z international students.

 So… What’s the point here?
 And what campaign can we bring with Duo?